-Most of the time, I’d just write a to-do list of some random tasks I want to do during that day and my over optimistic to-do list would go unfinished every day.
-Now, I focus on one major task, the most important task (MIT) of the day that will help me achieve my vision and contribute the most to the future I want to build.
+Most of the time, I’d write a to-do list of some random tasks I want to do during that day, and my over-optimistic to-do list would go unfinished every day.
+So now, I focus on one major task, the most important task (MIT), that will help me achieve my vision and contribute the most to the future I want to build.

 Defining and focusing on my most important task helps me get the most vital task done and move closer to my main goal.
-If I still have energy left for other tasks, I’d work on the secondary and tertiary importance level tasks to run errands, ensure the cash flow, and work on improvements for my business and life.
+Then, if I still have energy left for other tasks, I’d work on the secondary and tertiary importance level tasks to run errands, ensure the cash flow, and improve my business and life.

 Doing the Affirmations

-Doing the affirmations is quite new for me, I heard about the concept but never really took the time to do them.
-Now, I am doing a short positive self-talk every morning telling myself that I am already creative, productive, confident, influential, calm, loving, leading, inspiring, humble, intelligent, innovative, attractive, sensible, and successful.
+Doing the affirmations is quite new for me.
+I heard about the concept but never really took the time to do them.
+So now, I am doing a short positive self-talk every morning, telling myself that I am already creative, productive, confident, influential, calm, loving, leading, inspiring, humble, intelligent, innovative, attractive, sensible, and successful.
 It really helps me get that little positive boost for the day and adds extra confidence to whatever I do.